 I went over to the UK and visited another very good friend who actually has very good contacts and I was able to audition some great examples of 15″ Tannoy drivers and came home with a pair of NOS Tannoy 3818.
 They are called the Glenair and were built to fit the Tannoy Churchill cabinets for the North American market.
 These are very sought after the driver and are regarded as one of the best drivers that Tannoy ever produced.

+I would say at this point that between the Edinburgh’s and these cabinets, there have been five other sets of Tannoys because I simply love the Tannoy loudspeaker sound.
 I decided that I needed to build the enclosures with a capacity of 300 Liters, as this would give me the correct feel and speed from the music.

 I was able to design and make the enclosures in a very short space of time.
 I used 25 mm MDF and the internal was braced and filled with rock wool.
 The crossovers were hand made and the cross over frequency was set at 1K.
 The cabling internally was cryogenically treated and the cabinets were placed on sound care spikes.